gitfrid/CzechFOI-BYAGE/README.md

 The resulting 3D diagrams are interactive HTML files that can be zoomed and rotated.
 <br>You can download them from the [Plot Results Folder](https://github.com/gitfrid/CzechFOI-ByAge/tree/main/Plot%20Results)

-Example of an interactive 3D plot of the Czech FOI data - all VX and UNVX:
+Example of an interactive 3D plot of the Czech FOI data:

 Example 3D plot